matthewearl/quess-stockfish/README.md

 ## Installation

-Install a stockfish binary, for example on Ubuntu run:
+Install a Stockfish binary, for example on Ubuntu run:

 ```bash
 sudo apt install stockfish